 Since the program was intended to be open-ended and exploratory from the start, managing complexity and distilling clear and instructive insights were important to the path forward.
 In addition to framing a number of questions for our research plan and discussion guide, I collaborated on the synthesis of this data with my teammates, with the development of insights, archetypes, and opportunity areas.
 As a part of the brainstorming process that came next, I participated in frogThink workshops with clients to co-create solutions and storyboards.

-Stakeholders to present frog deliverables to management and decide on a final direction for execution.
+Stakeholders to present frog deliverables to senior management and decide on a final direction for execution.

 Improving Services for Parents in Under-Served Communities